 Return pan used to sear salmon to medium-high heat.
 Add butter and let melt.
 Continue cooking until butter begins to smell nutty and turns golden brown, 2-3 minutes.

-Add mustard and thoroughly combine.
+Add mustard and a pinch of salt.
+Thoroughly combine.

 Remove from burner.